fragrama17/thermal-camera-MLX90640/ThermalCameraMlx90640/ThermalCameraMlx90640/docs/README.md

 # MLX90640 .NET driver

-This project implements a .NET driver to interface the MLX90640 infra-red sensor in order to configure and fetch the thermal frame.
+This project implements a thermal camera .NET driver to interface the MLX90640 infra-red sensor in order to configure and fetch the thermal frame.

 ## Usage